-This switch allows the operator to operate the ATV in either two-wheel drive (rear wheels) or four-wheel drive (all wheels).
+This lever allows the operator to operate the ATV in either two-wheel drive (rear wheels) or four-wheel drive (all wheels).
 For normal riding on flat, dry, hard surfaces, two-wheel drive should be sufficient.
 In situations of aggressive trail conditions, four-wheel drive would be the desired choice.
+When the end of the lever is positioned towards the middle of the handlebar, the front differential is in the 2WD position.